igordejanovic/parglare/docs/grammar_modularization.md

 ```

 In this case there is an imported grammar `base` whose terminal `COMMA`
-recognizer has been overriden by `comma_recognizer` recognizer function.
+recognizer has been overridden by `comma_recognizer` recognizer function.

 !!! warning